We attempted to make the LibreOffice suite look like Microsoft Office. Is it possible? Let’s find out.

 - Karasa Jaga

-For this guide, we will use Office 2013 icon set which is developed by an author.
+For this guide, we will use Office 2013 icon set, which an author develops.
 It is available in Devian Art.

 - Go to the below link and download the LibreOffice extension file (*.oxt).
 For the newer versions of LibreOffice, you need to use extension files to install icon sets.

-- After download, double click the .oxt file to open.
+- After downloading, double-click the .oxt file to open.
 Or, press CTRL+ALT+E to open the Extension Manager and select the downloaded .oxt file using the Add button.
 Close the window once done.

 - Now go to